-Theophany (Greek: theophaneia) is the “appearance, arrival or felt presence of a deity” (Luck 2006, 508), where a God may manifest and communicate with one or many individuals in some manner.
-Such appearances of the divine have been reported over the centuries and they have taken on a wide variety of forms, and it is possible to receive such an experience through prayer, invocation, and so forth.
+Theophany (Greek: theophaneia) is the explicit “appearance, arrival or felt presence of a deity” (Luck 2006, 508), where a God may manifest and communicate with one or many individuals in some manner.
+Such appearances of the divine have been reported over the centuries and They have taken on a wide variety of forms, and it is possible to receive such an experience through prayer, invocation, and so forth.
 The divine Emperor Julian experienced a theophany on the spring of 363 ACE when taking the route to Mount Kasios to bear witness to the early dawn and give worship and provide a sacrifice to Zeus.
 The sun rose, and in broad daylight, Julian received an epiphanic vision from Zeus, and “saw the God and after seeing him… received advice” (Libanius, Or.18.172).
 It is here that Zeus, “[as] one of the immortals descended from heaven, took [Julian] by the hair, spoke to him, and after listening to [Zeus’] answer [Julian] departed” (Libanius, Or.18.172).